-Your child may bring a healthy snack to eat during the day.
-Children may not bring in any chocolate or products containing chocolate, crisps, sweets or anything containing nuts.
-We also ask that children do not bring in cakes or other sweets to share for their birthday.
+We do not allow children to bring in cakes or other sweets to share for their birthday.
 This is because of increasing numbers of allergies to a number of ingredients, but also because we aim to be a healthy school.
 If you would like to mark your child's birthday in some way, then a gift of a book, or indeed books, for the classroom library would be very much appreciated.